 Many athletes recognize their performance plateau's after years of working on their technique and often, borne of frustration, believe there has got to be something wrong "between the ears".
 This is when the mistake of treating the mind as a single entity, like the physical body or technique, typically takes hold and attempts at improving their "mind game" are not as targeted as they need to be.
 Hit and miss.

 When you have cleared out the clutter of limiting self beliefs, enable your non-conscious mind to manage your physical actions and keep the conscious mind engaged with your task, you'll be getting closer to experiencing what if feels like to perform consistently.
 Rest assured you will never master your sport, just like you will never be able to conquer your minds but take the time to understand them.

 I hope this Target Oriented Coaching psychological framework clarifies the need for targeted mind coaching.
-Academia classifies the above as pseudo-science but there is not an "approved" psychological method which isn't.
+My name is Colin Cromack and academia classifies the above coaching framework as pseudo-science but there is not an "approved" psychological method which isn't.
 That's inherent in the practice of ALL subjective psychology.
-Clearly there is a place for science and a need for targeted mind coaching.
+Clearly there is a place for science but don't neglect the need for targeted coaching.

 Introductory online course can be viewed on your PC or tablet and available here:

 HOW to Focus For Golf - Discover the Psychology of Aiming